dorukgezici/k3s-oci-always-free/README.md

 ### Tailscale

-- Uncomment in `tailscale/main.tf` and run import to start managing your account ACL
+- Un/comment `cluster_acl` in `tailscale/main.tf` depending on if you want to manage your Tailscale network ACL
-- `terraform import module.tailscale.tailscale_acl.cluster_acl acl`
+- `terraform import module.tailscale.tailscale_acl.cluster_acl acl` to import your network ACL state before applying